ddadaal/ddadaal.me/README.md

 ### sharp binaries

-A dependency **sharp** needs to pull [prebuilt binaries from GitHub releases](https://github.com/lovell/sharp-libvips/releases) during installation.
+A dependency **sharp** needs to pull [prebuilt libvips binaries from GitHub releases](https://github.com/lovell/sharp-libvips/releases) during installation.
 GitHub hosts release files on AWS, which is sometimes blocked in China.
 Failure to download these files will cause failure in installation and following steps.
+Setting proxy using `HTTP_PROXY` and `HTTPS_PROXY` before installing dependencies is recommended.

-Thankfully, according to [the official docs](http://sharp.pixelplumbing.com/en/stable/install/#pre-compiled-libvips-binaries), we can change the base url for this file.
+If proxy is not available, according to [the official docs](http://sharp.pixelplumbing.com/en/stable/install/#pre-compiled-libvips-binaries), we can change the base url for this file.
 With the help of python 3's `http.server` module, we can start a local http server and serve the file from local.

 If you encountered download error mentioned above, follow the following steps to complete installation: